sjk0-9/Algo-Trove-Of-Treasures/export/burning_asas.md

 ```

 Details for how they generated the address, and more about the burn can be found [here](https://algorandfoundation.cdn.prismic.io/algorandfoundation/5c80fdd2-fe08-4bda-8ac5-981b37908031_Early+Redemption+Confirmation.pdf).
 The important thing, is that because of the way the address was randomly generated, there is no corresponding private key.
-Rekeying to this address of these will hopefully satisfy an observer that you don't have access to the account anymore.
+Rekeying to this address will hopefully satisfy an observer that you don't have access to the account anymore.

 (I also tried testing with the zero address, but that didn't seem to work properly).